2012 National League Division Series: Game 1

 Matt Cain and Johnny Cueto faced off against each other for the first time in 2012.
 Everyone expected a pitchers' duel from the two right-handed aces.
 In the top of the first, Brandon Belt made an amazing catch, leaping over the fence in foul territory and into the crowd, but holding on for the second out to help Cain pitch a 1–2–3 inning.
 In the bottom of the first, however, after Cueto struck out Ángel Pagán and then got ahead in the count 0–2 on Marco Scutaro, Cueto left the game with back spasms.
 Sam LeCure replaced him.
 LeCure got out of a bases-loaded jam in the second inning by getting Cain to line out to deep right.
 In the top of the third, Brandon Phillips put the Reds up 2–0 with a two-run home run.
 After a Jay Bruce home run in the fourth, Buster Posey's home run leading off the sixth off Mat Latos put the Giants on the board.
 Then, Gregor Blanco bunted with two out.
 Scott Rolen picked up the ball and threw it away, but Phillips made a great diving stop to keep Blanco off second and the Giants from scoring anymore.
-In the ninth, the Reds added two runs off of Santiago Casilla with two on via an RBI single from Phillips and a passed ball by Posey.
+In the ninth, the Reds added two runs off Santiago Casilla with two on via an RBI single from Phillips and a passed ball by Posey.
 In the bottom of the inning, Aroldis Chapman allowed the Giants to load the bases on a single and two walks and threw a two-out wild pitch that allowed a run to score, but struck out Posey to end the game and seal the Reds' 5–2 win to take a 1–0 series lead.
 This was the first Reds postseason win since 1995, breaking a seven-game losing streak in the postseason.